locka99/cpp-to-rust-book/setting_up_rust/index.md

   * [atom-beautify](https://atom.io/packages/atom-beautify) invokes rustfmt to make code look pretty.
   * [build-cargo](https://atom.io/packages/build-cargo) invokes cargo for you showing errors and warnings inline.

-For other editors and IDEs refer to [https:\/\/forge.rust-lang.org\/ides.html](https://forge.rust-lang.org/ides.html)
+For other editors and IDEs refer to the [Rust and IDEs](https://forge.rust-lang.org/ides.html) page on the Rust website.

 ## Racer \/ Rustfmt